 - Arkansas: You must complete high school in Arkansas or have lived there for three years, full time.
 There is a community service requirement of 15 hours per semester.
 And you must stay and work in Arkansas for three years after your graduation.
 Otherwise, your grant is converted into a loan that has to be paid back.

 - Delaware: In Delaware, the program is called The Excelsior Scholarship and is available to students whose families earn $100K or less.
-You must be an in-state high school graduate, and it’s available on all four community college campuses.
+You must be an in-state high school graduate.
+The program is available on all four community college campuses.

 - New York: Free college is income-based in New York, which means your family must make no more than $100K for you to be eligible.
 Requirements are set per campus, but you must live and work in New York for a set number of years as a loan repayment.
 There are both two-year and four-year colleges that participate.

 - New Jersey: Governor Phil Murphy announced the beginning Spring 2019, students will be eligible to attend tuition and fee-free community colleges across the state.
-Thirteen community colleges are part of the new plan.
+Thirteen community colleges take part.

 Connecticut and Massachusetts are in the throes of discussion around free and debt-free college at the moment, with no agreement date in sight.
-But if the Promise programs do come to fruition, here’s how to be eligible:
+If the Promise programs do come to fruition, you can become eligible by:

 - In Connecticut, eligibility for the “Free to Start, Free to Finish” promise is geared toward students from families who earn under $73K for a family of four.

-- Massachusetts is considering following suit, but free college is still being figured out.
+- Massachusetts is considering following suit, but details regarding free college are still being discussed.

 There are more states that will be adding free community colleges, so keep an eye out for your own local schools!